2

 $\begingroup$

-How does gradient descent work with relu, imagine the weights are quite negative and so our "prediction" is 0, then not much is learned.
+How does gradient descent work with ReLU, imagine the weights are quite negative and so our "prediction" is 0, then not much is learned.
 Is there a risk that training gets stuck when weights start negative or small?

 $\endgroup$